Sfiha

-Sfiha has become popular in Brazil and Argentina, where it is known as esfiha or esfirra in Brazil or as sfija in Argentina, after being introduced by immigrants from Syria,Armenia and Lebanon.
+Sfiha has become popular in parts of South America, where it is known as esfiha or esfirra in Brazil or as empanada árabe ("Arab empanada"), fatay or sfija in Argentina, after being introduced by Arab Brazilians and Arab Argentines from the Levant and Armenia.

 History

 Flatbreads have been present in the Fertile Crescent since prehistoric times.
 They have been cooked on hot surfaces such as stones, a metal sajj plate, taboon, or tandoor.
 In the medieval Arab world, with the development of the brick oven or furn, a wide variety of flatbreads baked together with stuffings or toppings emerged, including sfiha, and spread across the Ottoman Empire.

 In Brazil, esfiha gained popularity in the late 20th century, and since has become one of the most popular fast foods.

 Main ingredients

 Every family has their own preference on what to add in addition to the meat.
 In Lebanon, the main ingredients are: meat, onions, tomatoes, pine nuts, salt, pepper, and flavorings such as cinnamon, sumac, or pomegranate molasses.
 The region of Baalbek is especially known for its sfiha.
 In Syria, Palestine, and Jordan, sfiha is similarly made with minced meat or lamb, in addition to herbs and spices, with tomatoes, onions, and other ingredients.

-Esfihas in Brazil are oven baked and may be open-faced flatbreads about 4 inches in diameter with meat topping, or folded into a triangular pastry like fatayer.
+Esfihas in Brazil are oven-baked and may be open-faced flatbreads about four inches in diameter with meat topping, or folded into a triangular pastry like fatayer.
 They may have various toppings, including cheese, curd, lamb, beef or vegetables.